 Going through the Echo Canyon slot.

-It must had been fun trying to get through here before they blasted
+It must had been fun trying to get through here before they blasted the rock out.

 Looking down the slots.